taichi-dev/taichi_benchmark/smallpt/README.md

 |Memory bandwidth| 760 GB/s|
 |L2 cache capacity| 5MB|

+The experiments are executed with the following parameters: Image size 1024 by 768, sample on unit sphere surface, max depth (bounce) is 10.
-Performance is measured in frames per second, with different samples per pixel.
+The performance is measured in frames per second (fps), with different samples per pixel.

 <p align="center">